7 Things People Pretend To Like But Actually Hate

 While many of us try to be as authentic as possible, the reality is that being a functioning member of society requires us to massage the truth every now and then.

-Often these white lies are a matter of taste: feigning mastery of a foreign novelist to appear sophisticated, winning the boss’ affection by laughing at their unfunny jokes.
+Often these white lies are a matter of taste: feigning mastery of a foreign novelist to appear sophisticated, winning the boss’s affection by laughing at their unfunny jokes.

 Users on Quora recently discussed the question: “What are some things many people pretend to like but don’t actually enjoy?”